majguo/weblogic-on-azure-1/dr-database/README.md

          1. Set `<your prefix>`-demo-westus for "SECONDARYPOSTGRESQLSERVERNAME".
          1. Set `<your prefix>`-demo-wls-cluster-westus for "SECONDARYWLSCLUSTERRG".
          1. Set `adminVM` for "SECONDARYADMINVMNAME".
-         1. Find out copied value of "adminConsole" in section "Deploy the passive WebLogic cluster" and set it for "SECONDARYADMINCONSOLEURI".
+         1. Find out copied value of "adminConsole" in section [Deploy the passive WebLogic cluster](#deploy-the-passive-weblogic-cluster) and set it for "SECONDARYADMINCONSOLEURI".
          1. Set `mspVM1,mspVM2` for "SECONDARYMANAGEDVMSNAMELIST".
          1. Set `<your prefix>`-demo-traffic-manager for "TRAFFICMGRRG".
          1. Set `<your prefix>`-demo for "PROFILENAME".